How To Make Malvertisers Pay

 Whether they are probing your site, hijacking user experiences, or launching full-scale attacks, cybercriminals are always looking for a lucrative payday through malvertising.

 Bad ads are highly circulated and cleverly disguised.
-Anyone can fall for them without the right protection. cleanAD is here to provide the right scam protection for publishers, preventing frustration for their end-user.
+Anyone can fall for them without the right protection.

 Traditionally, pre-scanning and blocklists have been the main ways to protect publishers and networks from malicious advertisers.
 But both come with their weaknesses and can end up hurting your ad revenue.

 Malware scanning occurs in sandbox environments.
 Here, malicious code is recognized and automatically rejected.
 Sandboxing creates a “fake” environment with automated technology that attempts to detect a malicious program before serving an ad to a website's users.
-It’s a common line of defense for publishers and can stop some malvertising campaigns
+It’s a common line of defense for publishers and can stop some malvertising campaigns.

 Blocklisting is a way to provide “batched” protection against malvertising.
 Web pages use blocklist tools as a way to identify a known malicious advertisement.
 These URLs or code snippets are tied to malicious actors and the unwanted ads are not accepted during the bidding process.